Let’s try to define what social selling is. Hubspot has tried to explain it in under 100 words.

-Firstly, let’s try to define what social selling is.
-Hubspot has tried to explain it in under 100 words as follows: ‘Social selling is when salespeople use social media to interact directly with their prospects.
-Salespeople will provide value by answering prospect questions and offering thoughtful content until the prospect is ready to buy.’
+“Social selling is when salespeople use social media to interact directly with their prospects.
+Salespeople will provide value by answering prospect questions and offering thoughtful content until the prospect is ready to buy.”

-First, you should make sure your social profiles are aligned with your professional objectives, and once that is done, start getting into relevant conversations.
+Firstly, you should make sure your social profiles are aligned with your professional objectives.
+Once that is done, start getting into relevant conversations.

-Step 1: Establish a Professional Brand.
 Conduct an audit of your own social media channels, and ensure that your messages are clear.
-It’s also important to ensure that all of your staff’s LinkedIn profiles are a good reflection of your brand, look professional, and ideally have a header image with your brand, and have an agreed text in place for consistency.
-Your LinkedIn Company Page is an important channel, so make sure this is also professional, and consistently presented.
+It’s also important to ensure that all of your staff’s LinkedIn profiles are a good reflection of your brand.
+They should all look professional, and ideally have a header image with your brand.
+They could also have an agreed text in place for consistency.
+Your LinkedIn Company Page is an important channel.
+Make sure it is professional and consistently presented.

-Step 2: Listen with Social Media.
-It’s tempting to jump in and start talking about yourself, but it’s always better to listen before you open your mouth.
-There are several tools available on the market to aid social listening, but conducting advanced searches and tuning in to specific hashtags can also be done manually.
+It’s tempting to jump in and start talking about yourself.
+But remember, it’s always better to listen before you open your mouth.
+There are several tools available on the market to aid social listening.
+However, conducting advanced searches and tuning in to specific hashtags can also be done manually.

-Step 3: Engage on Social Media.
 Use what you have learned about how your prospects are describing their issues to guide your interaction.
-The key is to show up regularly ( a content schedule or diary can help with this), always strive to add value, and producing guides that answer frequently asked questions or offer advice on solving common problems are useful assets to create and share.
+The key is to show up regularly.
+A content schedule or diary can help with this.
+Always strive to add value.
+Produce guides that answer frequently asked questions or offer advice on solving common problems.
+They are useful assets to create and share.

 Unless you have unlimited resources, don’t try to be everywhere.
-Look at your existing customers and prospects, work out where they hang out most, and hang out there.
-TicToc may seem alluring as all the cool kids are making noise there, but if your customers and prospects are not active in a particular social channel, you may be spreading your resources to thin chasing the next shiny new thing.
+Look at your existing customers and prospects.
+Work out where they spend the most time.
+TikTok may seem alluring as all the cool kids are making noise there.
+However, if your customers and prospects are not active in a particular social channel, you may be wasting resources and time.

 Hootsuite is a good example of a tool you can use for listening and for managing teams responding to prospects’ social interactions, and also offers the ability to schedule social updates.